How to Respond to a Rude Email Professionally (Examples & Tips)

 • Are passive-aggressive.

-Type 1 of rude emails: Active rudeness
+Type #1: Active rudeness

 Actively rude emails are easy to define.
 There’s really no way that an actively unprofessional email leaves you wondering whether the person on the other end crossed a line or not.